noah-green/shopkeeper/README.md

 * **!share <email>**: Shares your Marketplace sheet to another email address.
 * **!reset**: Replace your Marketplace document with a fresh one.
 This will delete all data that you don't have saved somewhere else, so be careful!
 ### Marketplace
-The **Marketplace** cog lives in a public channel lives in a public channel and manages your shops, as well as sending updates when a player makes a purchase.
+The **Marketplace** cog lives in a public channel and manages your shops, as well as sending updates when a player makes a purchase.
 * **!open <shop>**: Opens the specified shop for the players to access.
 This command is owner only.
 * **!close <shop>**: Closes the specified shop for player access.
 This command is owner only.
 * **!market**: This command sends a list of open shops to the channel.